achubaty/datawranglR/02-basic-graphics/slides_lec_02.md

 ## Structure of Arbitrary Objects

 - Functions in R require specific objects are arguments
-- Being able to access specific elements of custum objects in R
+- Being able to access specific elements of custom objects in R
 - `str()`

 ---------------------